Find Trade Colleges

 There are 683 full-time undergraduates at NCMC, and 1,591 students altogether.
 The school has a student-to-faculty ratio of 19 to 1.

 Approximately 24% of the students who attend this school take out loans.
 The average amount of student loans is $3,728 a year.
-NCMC has a 1.6% student default rate.
-This is excellent when you compare it to the national rate of 10.8%.
+The school reports a student loan default rate of 1.6% which is much lower than the average rate of 10.8%!

 #25